MMLabCodes/polymersimulator/docs/simulating_phas.rst

 2. Amber topology filepath of the built polymer
 3. Amber coordinate filepath of the built polymer

-These outputs can be examined as follows:
+These outputs can be examined as follows and will provide filepaths to the generated files:

 .. code-block:: python